alefore/weblog/mentor.md

 ## Conclusions

-I strongly encourage all engineers that want to continue growing to have at least one active mentorship.
+All engineers
+should have a mentor
+in order to accelerate their careers.
+There are also concrete reasons for senior engineers to contribute by mentoring others.

 I hope the information in this document gives you concrete ideas to find a good mentor and structure your mentorship in a way that sets you up for success.